btrajkovski/push-notifications-frontend/README.md

 * Multiple applications for same user
 * Support for unlimited number of devices, push notifications and applications
 * Scheduled notifications
-* Public API for registering devices and seding notifications
+* Public API for registering devices and sending notifications
 * List all registered devices

 ## 4. How to run